 Her current project, From 2D to 4D, resituates the medieval high crosses of Ireland within the living world, investigating the effects of time and motion: how changing viewpoints, scale, light, weather and distances elicit a series of encounters with a polymorphic, animated object.
 The study also analyses how the depth of carving, physical landscape and the gestures and glances of the sculpted figures dictate the viewer’s response.

 A full list of Heather’s publications can be found at:

-Ottonian and Early Salian manuscript illumination at St Gall: tradition, innovation, and exchange
+Ottonian and Early Salian manuscript illumination at St Gall: Imagery, thought and Marian devotion

 PhD Supervision Topics

 Heather welcomes enquiries from PhD applicants interested in her specialist areas which include –the visual culture of the Early Medieval Europe, particularly Britain and Ireland (Insular; Pictish, Hiberno-Saxon; Anglo-Saxon).
 Secondary areas of interest include Celtic, Carolingian and Ottonian art as well as the Celtic Revival in the 19th and 20th centuries.